drg-bot/jclouds-site/guides/openstack.md

 [OpenStack](http://www.openstack.org/) is a global collaboration of developers and cloud computing technologists producing the ubiquitous open source cloud computing platform for public and private clouds.
 The project aims to deliver solutions for all types of clouds by being simple to implement, massively scalable, and feature rich.
 The technology consists of a series of interrelated projects delivering various components for a cloud infrastructure solution.

 ## <a id="openstack"></a>Get OpenStack
 You can either install a private OpenStack cloud for yourself or use an existing OpenStack public cloud.

 ### <a id="clouds"></a>Public Clouds
 Because the OpenStack API is also open, the jclouds APIs that talk to private OpenStack clouds work just as well with public OpenStack clouds.
-OpenStack is used by several large public clouds, both the [HP Cloud](https://www.hpcloud.com/) and [Rackspace Cloud](http://www.rackspace.com/cloud/) are based on it.
+OpenStack is used by several large public clouds, both the [HP Cloud](https://www.hpcloud.com/) ([HP Cloud Getting Started Guide](/guides/hpcloud)) and [Rackspace Cloud](http://www.rackspace.com/cloud/) ([Rackspace Getting Started Guide](/guides/rackspace)) are based on it.
 If you don't want to sign up for a paid public cloud, you can use [TryStack](http://trystack.org/).

 ## <a id="install"></a>Get jclouds

 1. Ensure you are using the [Java Development Kit (JDK) version 6 or later](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
     * `javac -version`
 1. Ensure you are using [Maven version 3 or later](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
     * `mvn -version`
 1. Create a directory to try out jclouds.
     * `mkdir jclouds`
     * `cd jclouds`